1

 管仲曰:「吾始困時,嘗與鮑叔賈,分財利多自與,鮑叔不以我為貪,知我貧也。 吾嘗為鮑叔謀事而更窮困,鮑叔不以我為愚,知時有利不利也。 吾嘗三仕三見逐於君,鮑叔不以我為不肖,知我不遭時也。 吾嘗三戰三走,鮑叔不以我怯,知我有老母也。 公子糾敗,召忽死之,吾幽囚受辱,鮑叔不以我為無恥,知我不羞小睗而恥功名不顯于天下也。 生我者父母,知我者鮑子也。」

-Guan Zhong said: 'When I first was in difficulty, I once traded with Bao Shu and when dividing the profits took much for myself, but Bao Shu did not consider me greedy—he knew I was poor.
+Guan Zhong said, "When I first was in straits, I once traded with Bao Shu; in dividing the profits I took much for myself.
+Bao Shu did not consider me greedy—he knew I was poor.
 I once planned affairs for Bao Shu and became even more impoverished, but Bao Shu did not consider me foolish—he knew there are times of advantage and disadvantage.
 I once served three times and was dismissed three times by lords, but Bao Shu did not consider me unworthy—he knew I did not meet the times.
 I once fought three times and fled three times, but Bao Shu did not consider me cowardly—he knew I had an aged mother.
-Prince Jiu was defeated and Zhao Hu died for him.
-I was imprisoned and humiliated, but Bao Shu did not consider me shameless—he knew I was not ashamed of small humiliations but ashamed that merit and fame would not be displayed in the world.'
-Those who gave birth to me are my parents; the one who knows me is Bao Zi.''
+When Prince Jiu was defeated, Zhao Hu died for him.
+I was imprisoned and humiliated, but Bao Shu did not consider me shameless—he knew I was not ashamed of petty disgrace but ashamed that my merit and fame would not shine forth under Heaven.
+Those who gave me life are my parents; the one who truly knows me is Bao Shu."

 3